The Revenue Blog /

 Risk Assessment

-If a team uses a revenue intelligence platform with AI, this is also an important time to reconcile what the AI sees and the seller believes.
+If a team uses a revenue intelligence platform with AI, this is also an important time to reconcile what the AI sees and what the seller believes.
 AIs like BoostUp’s examine the language used in each email and within each meeting, as well as what actions took place and between whom to determine how much risk is within each deal.

 This risk score is based on sentiment, engagement, and the seniority/roles of all parties involved.
 If there is a gap between what the seller believes will close and what the AI predicts, a deal might need further involvement from a manager.
-AI is also highly useful in determining the next best step, and can assist sellers in increasing their close rates.
+AI is also highly useful in determining the next best step, and can assist sales reps in increasing their close rates.

 Key Considerations with Evidence-Based Forecasting